LinusCDE/appmarkable/README.md

 ## Quick start

-If you decided to make your app accessible as a package (ipkg) and wan't to have a place in above mentioned launchers, you can specify the same name and icon as used in the oxide file (full path though).
+If you decided to make your app accessible as a package (ipkg) and wan't to have a place in above mentioned launchers, you can specify the same name and icon as used in the draft file (full path though).

-The following oxide file
+The following draft file

 ```
 name=myAwesomeApp